In today’s day and age, having a widely recognized brand is key for companies worldwide.

 The company was founded in 1909 when the founder Ole Ferdinand Bergans developed a backpack with an external frame.

-While the company has branched into many other products and are well known for their technical clothing line today.
+While the company has branched into many other products and is well known for its technical clothing line today.

 Still, their backpacks remain at the core of their business.
 In fact, the Norwegian military has used backpacks from Bergans since 1913.

 Jotun is a Norwegian multinational chemicals company dealing mainly in decorative paints and performance protective coatings.